 * Click here for rating key

 Seaspice Restaurant Review: Once warehouse space, this indoor/outdoor riverfront haven is now the place to see and be seen in Miami, especially on Sundays during epic brunch soirees.
 More bottles are popped than can be counted and everyone looks like a model or celebrity (there might actually be a few present).
 Besides dining among figurative stars, patrons can dine under literal ones on an expansive riverfront deck.
-Unlike old raffish river restaurant/markets, Seasalt has a co-owner, Stephane Dupoux, who developed South Beach’s trendiest 1990s nightspots (Nikki Beach, Opium, The Strand and more), so the rich and/or famous have been flocking since this seafood spot opened in late 2013.
-In contrast, chef Alfredo Alvarez's delightfully untrendy menu focuses largely on luxe but simple wood oven-cooked dishes, particularly seafood casseroles: an Italianesque clay pot of huge heads-on prawns with garlic, oregano, parsley and wine; a rich (and expensive) retro-modern Maine lobster Thermidor; and, rare relief for the budget-impaired, PEI mussels in herb sauce, with grilled crostini for mopping up the last flavorful drop.
+Unlike old raffish river restaurant/markets, Seaspice has a co-owner, Stephane Dupoux, who developed South Beach’s trendiest 1990s nightspots (Nikki Beach, Opium, The Strand and more), so the rich and/or famous flock to this seafood spot.
+Angel Leon is now the executive chef.
+The menu focuses largely on luxe but simple wood oven-cooked dishes, particularly seafood casseroles: prawns with madras curry and Pernod; and PEI mussels in herb sauce, with grilled crostini for mopping up the last flavorful drop.
 To match the decadent atmosphere, there's also pata negra ham croquettes, Wagyu steak tartare, and a black truffle Brie tart for good measure.
 Modern Garden (a restaurant-within-a-restaurant) offers a crudo and hot stone menu.
 For dessert, try retro-modern items with some South Florida regional reinvention: orange blossom Pavlova with passion fruit curd.
 The fairly extensive global wine list includes plenty of bottles that pair well with seafood or are fine to drink by themselves.
 Diners can opt for cocktails prepared via “tableside mixology” --- gimmicky but fun, and allowing for some customization.
 Note: This restaurant was formerly called Seasalt and Pepper.